MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/request-your-data-move.md

 ### Notify users to update out-of-date Exchange settings on mobile devices

-If users have a mobile device with the Exchange Server set to **m.outlook.com** or **podxxxxx.outlook.com**, recommend that they switch to **outlook.office365.com**, following the instructions in [ Set up a mobile device to synchronize with your account ](https://support.office.com/en-us/article/Set-up-a-mobile-device-to-synchronize-with-your-account-c9139caf-01ab-41a0-827c-3c06ee569ed3?ui=en-US&amp;rs=en-US&amp;ad=US).
+If users have a mobile device with the Exchange Server set to **m.outlook.com** or **podxxxxx.outlook.com**, we recommend that they switch to **outlook.office365.com**, following the instructions in [Set up a mobile device to synchronize with your account](https://support.office.com/article/c9139caf-01ab-41a0-827c-3c06ee569ed3).